 Back-to-school 2020 is already presenting some new challenges and obstacles for students and parents alike.
-The team of specialists at the Allergy and Asthma Center are here to help you ensure that your child’s allergies aren’t among them.
+The team of specialists at the Premier Allergist are here to help you ensure that your child’s allergies aren’t among them.

-At the Allergy & Asthma Center, we are taking every precaution necessary to protect you from COVID-19 while providing continuous care.
+At the Premier Allergist, we are taking every precaution necessary to protect you from COVID-19 while providing continuous care.
 If you’re ready to address your allergy symptoms, schedule your appointment today.